 - Once you decide to proceed with surgery, you will need to contact BOTH Samantha Gutierrez and Maggie Foos to set up a surgical date.
 We then submit the surgery order to your insurance for approval.
 Please note, our surgeons' schedules book up rapidly and we typically book out 2-3 months.
-We will do our best to accommodate your needs and time requests.
-If you do not hear from our schedulers within 1-2 weeks of scheduling your surgery, - If you do not hear from our schedulers within 1-2 weeks of scheduling your surgery, please contact BOTH Samantha and Maggie.
-Call 303-233-1223; ext 6605 and 303-233-1223; ext 6635 or email drellmanpc@panoramaortho.com and drhugatepc@panoramaortho.com - Once you schedule a surgical date, you will receive a call from the hospital administrator two business days before your surgery to inform you of the specific time of your surgery, including check-in time and hospital directions and information.
-We operate at Littleton Adventist Hospital.
+We will do our best to accommodate your needs and time requests. - If you do not hear from our schedulers within 1-2 weeks of scheduling your surgery, please contact BOTH Samantha and Maggie.
+Call 303-233-1223; ext 6605 and 303-233-1223; ext 6635 or email drellmanpc@panoramaortho.com and drhugatepc@ panoramaortho.com - Once you schedule a surgical date, you will receive a call from a hospital administrator approximately 2 days prior to your surgery to inform you of the specific time of your surgery, including check-in time and hospital directions and information.
+We operate at SkyRidge Medical Center.
 Please make note of the below address:

-SkyRidge Medical Center 10101 Ridgegate Pkwy Lone Tree, CO 80124
+SkyRidge Medical Center 10101 Ridgegate Pkwy

+Lone Tree, CO 80124